×

 If you have not spent a lot of time in Oman, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "Buying a home in Oman can be a great investment, as the country has a strong economy and a growing real estate market.
 However, it is important to consider the cost of living in Oman, as well as the availability of financing options, before making a decision.
 Renting a home in Oman can be a great option for those who are not ready to commit to a long-term purchase, as it allows for more flexibility and can be more cost-effective in the short-term.
-Ultimately, the decision to buy or rent a home in Oman should be based on individual needs and preferences," said one expat in Oman.
+Ultimately, the decision to buy or rent a home in Oman should be based on individual needs and preferences," explained one expat living in Oman.

 What should I pack when moving to Oman?